-Your care and support plan must include a personal budget.
-This is the total cost of meeting your eligible needs.
-It must specify how much you must contribute to the total cost following a financial assessment and any remaining amount paid by the local authority.
+Your care and support plan must include a 'personal budget'.
+The personal budget is the total cost of meeting your eligible needs.
+It must specify how much you pay towards the total cost following a financial assessment and any remaining amount paid by the local authority.